allthingstalk/arduino-wifi-sdk/README.md

 > This is the quickest and simplest way of sending data.

-In order to send a JSON message, just add the following line to your code:
+Use the following method to send a JSON message:

 ```cpp
 device.send("asset_name", value);